Texas Syndicate

-The Texas Syndicate (Sindicato Tejano) is a mostly Texas-based street and prison gang consisting of predominantly Mexican American membership.
+The Texas Syndicate (Sindicato Tejano) is a Texas prison gang consisting of predominantly Mexican American membership.
 The Texas Syndicate, unlike the Mexican Mafia or Nuestra Familia, has been more associated or allied with Mexican immigrant prisoners.

 Overview

 The Texas Syndicate was established at Folsom State Prison in California in 1978 in direct response to the other California prison gangs, notably the Aryan Brotherhood and Mexican Mafia, which were attempting to prey on native Texas inmates.
 The Syndicate is the oldest Texan prison gang.
 The Texas Syndicate has approximately 1,300 members, the majority of whom are Mexican American males aged between 20 and 40.
 While the gangs maintains its headquarters in California, there are around 1,000 members in prisons and jails throughout Texas, with many others operating on the outside.
 The Texas Syndicate also operates in state and federal prisons across the United States, with significant activity being reported at FCI Oakdale in Louisiana and San Quentin State Prison in California, as well as some representation in the Florida Department of Corrections.
 As a street gang, heavy activity has been reported in Austin, Corpus Christi, the Rio Grande Valley and the Dallas Fort Worth area in Texas.